 I recommend scanning them regularly for what is relevant to them all from day-to-day.
 As a whole, Tweets represent a spectacular display of what is important to people in groups at the moment.
 They are not doing well, or maybe its just the moments are not that good.
 Consider the following selection found in the randomness of tornados, hurricanes, floods and fires.”Rex L. Curry

 Before you go to the list, first, know that all core documents, assumptions, and arguments that require more testing for data will dance like angles on the head pin and achieve nothing.
 We live in the world of catastrophic resolution (CR).
 Understand the practical misuse of argument in a diverse, divided country like ours is fully engaged in CR poof.

 Change toward anything better will not work without mass mobilization toward specific tests at the community-based action level of change.
 Moving the argument from the “atmospheric gas” problem to practical issues under the heading of resilience will shift the argument toward those tests.
 Every planning director and political leader should be asking questions such as 1) How many homes will flood or burn and where is it most likely now and in ten and twenty years?
 2) Can this region or nation handle that number and does it have a resilience plan?

 Getting blown to pieces, flooded or burned out of a low-cost no cellar home, then flee, return and repeat is not a plan, it is climate change roulette.
-Once the gamble is recognized as such, the questions can get smarter to look for efficiencies in the food and water supply, the energy grid, the quality of emergency response, mitigation budgets and so on.
+Once the gamble is recognized as such, the questions can get smarter.
+Participants will look for efficiencies and redundancies in the food and water supply, the energy grid, the quality of emergency response, the replenishment of local mitigation budgets, and so on.